Blog Articles

 National Breast Cancer Awareness Month

 According to the CDC, breast cancer is the second leading cause of cancer death among women overall and the leading cause of cancer death among Hispanic women.
-Approximately 42,000 women
+Approximately 42,000 women and 500 men die each year from breast cancer.
+Black women have a higher rate of death from breast cancer

-Read More »
+Read More >>

 Awareness Month